KhairnarTejas/PortFolio/README.md

 # Express Portfolio Website

-This is a web resume built using HTML, CSS, SCSS, and React.js.
-The sections of the resume include skills, experience, education, projects, and contact information.
+This online personal portfolio is developed using HTML, CSS, Bootstrap, Express.js, Node.js, and EJS.
+The portfolio consists of several sections including an 'About Me' section, 'Projects' section, 'Services' section, and 'Contact' details.

 ## Hosting